SarahSaadain/Trap_Model/06_piRNA.md

 Extract the proTRAC outputs:
 proTRAC created a folder for each sample and inside there is a file called results.table.
-Use this script to get the right identifiers to the results.table in ech folder:
+Use this script to get the right identifiers to the results.table in each folder:
 **extract.sh**
 ```
 #!/bin/bash